 The MPhil and PhD programmes are led by:

 Dr Clark welcomes informal enquiries relating to any aspect of potential postgraduate level research at Trinity Laban.
 If you are considering contacting him or submitting a formal application, please read the Guidance Notes for RDP Applicants before you do so.
-The Guidance gives detailed information on the above and many additional aspects of the Research Degree Programme and the application process.
+The Guidance provides detailed information on the above and many additional aspects of the Research Degree Programme and the application process.

 The links in the drop-down box at the top right of this page give detailed information about the programme and the applications procedure, including funding.